CarbonPackages/Carbon.Pipeline/Readme.md

 First, thank you that you want to give this build stack a try!
 If you miss a ✨ feature or found a 🐛 bug, feel free to [open an issue].

+## Package manager

+You can choose between different package manager: [npm], [Yarn] and the ultra-fast and disk-space saving [pnpm].
+To set you favorite task manager, set the name (`npm`, `yarn` or `pnpm`) in the `package.json` under the key `config.packageManager`.

 ### Install via composer

 Run `composer require carbon/pipeline --dev`.
 Some files (if not already existing) will be copied to your root folder during the installation.
-After installing the package, run the command `yarn install` to install the required packages, defined in `package.json`.
+After installing the package, run the command `install` to install the required packages, defined in `package.json`.
 Feel free to modify and change dependencies before installing 👍

 ### Manual install